beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 designed to make it easier to write side-channel resistant code:

 - Unlike previous versions of TLS which used a composite MAC-then-encrypt structure, TLS 1.3 only uses AEAD algorithms, allowing implementations to use self-contained constant-time implementations of those primitives.

 - TLS uses a uniform "bad_record_mac" alert for all decryption errors, which is intended to prevent an attacker from gaining piecewise insight into portions of the message.
 Additional resistance is provided by terminating the connection on such errors; a new connection will have different cryptographic material, preventing attacks against the cryptographic primitives that require multiple trials.

-Information leakage through side channels can occur at layers above TLS, in application protocols and the applications that use them.
+Information leakage through side channels can occur at layers, above TLS, in application protocols and the applications that use them.
 Resistance to side-channel attacks depends on applications and application protocols separately ensuring that confidential